corda/corda-docs-portal/content/en/apps/payments/payments-agent.md

 ### Parameters

 * `paymentId`.
 Payments unique or external identifier.
 * `command`.
-Command to used for reinstatement or cancellation.
+Command used for reinstatement or cancellation.
 * `comment`.
 Reason for reinstatement or cancellation.

 ### Return type